-Corporate Governance Guidelines and Compliance
+Corporate Governance Guidelines and Code of Conduct

-The Board of Directors has adopted corporate governance guidelines that provide the framework for the governance of the Company.
-The corporate governance guidelines are available within the Corporate Governance section of the Company's website at https://investors.curtisswright.com/governance/governance-documents or by sending a request in writing to the Corporate Secretary, Curtiss-Wright Corporation, 130 Harbour Place Drive, Davidson, North Carolina 28036.
+The Board of Directors has adopted corporate governance guidelines that provide the framework for the governance of the Company and contains a code of conduct that applies to every Director.
+The corporate governance guidelines are available within the Corporate Governance section of the Company's website at https://investors.curtisswright.com/governance/governance-documents or by sending a request in writing to the Corporate Secretary, Curtiss-Wright Corporation, 130 Harbour Place Drive, Suite 300, Davidson, North Carolina 28036.

-The corporate governance guidelines address, among other things, standards for Director independence, meetings of the Board, executive sessions of the Board, committees of the Board, the compensation of Directors, duties of Directors to the Company and its stockholders, and the Board's role in management succession.
-The Board reviews these principles and other aspects of governance annually.
+The corporate governance guidelines address, among other things, standards for Director independence, meetings of the Board, executive sessions of the Board, committees of the Board, the compensation of Directors, duties of Directors to the Company and its stockholders, and the Board's role in management succession, and includes policies on, among other things, conflicts of interest, corporate opportunities, and insider trading.
+The Committee on Directors and Governance reviews these principles and other aspects of governance at least annually and is amended as the Board deems appropriate upon the recommendation of the Committee on Directors and Governance for updates in response to changing regulatory requirements and as business circumstances warrant.